QPThree/101d1/201/07read.md

 **Domain Modeling** is essentially creating a model of a real world problem in our code.
 In code, this practice is commonly known as *object oriented programming*.
 We use objects in code to store and contain values (properties and methods).
 These objects can then be used in our models to represent the "real world", or otherwise conceptual, models.

-Objects can be created using *constructore functions*.
+Objects can be created using *constructor functions*.
 These functions can have properties and methods "attached" to them.
 When an object is made using the constructor, arguments are passed which specify that specific objects values for it's respective properties.

 ![Constructor Function](../images/constructorfunction.png)

 Our constructor functino above is BaseballPlayer.
 When called, we can pass arguments to the function and assign this to a variable named of our choosing.
 This variable is now our object with properties set to our passed in argument values.

 ---